timjrobinson/evolutionary-ai-battle/README.md

 initialSpecies - int - The total species created at the beginning initialGenomesPerSpecies - int - The total genomes in each species
 ```

+## Definitions

+- Species - A species is a distinct set of AI's that inherit genes from each other.
+Each species contains many genomes.
+- Genome - A genome is a collection of genes which define how an bot acts.
+Each bot has one genome.
+- Gene - A gene describes a link between two neurons in the AI's brain.
+Each gene belongs to one genome and a genome has many genes.
+- Innovation - An innovation number is given to each gene upon creation.
+If a gene is passed to a child it is given the same innovation number.
+When two parents create children all genes come from the strongest parent, except those genes with the same innovation number, they are picked from one parent at random.

+## AI Implementation FAQ

+### How does the bot brain map work?

+When the bot receives input from the battleground it takes those player and bullet positions and turns
+it into a map that is relative to the bots position and direction, so the bot is the center of the world
+and everything else moves/rotates around it.

+This is so that the bot can learn quicker, as it can learn that if a bullet is heading towards it
+from the right it needs to move forward or backward to dodge it etc.

+If the bot neural network just took in the raw data it would take a lot longer to learn as the bots
+decisions would be highly related to it's current position and it would be almost impossible for it
+to come up with a general algorithm to dodge bullets or aim at the enemy in every possible position/rotation combination.

+### What are Innovation Numbers?

+The reason genes have innovation numbers is because if you picked genes randomly the children of even
+smart parents would be pretty stupid.

+For example you could have a parent that is good at shooting and a parent that is good at moving, and
+if they have a child you'd expect it would take one 'shooting' gene, and one 'moving' gene from each
+parent.
+If you picked genes randomly the child may instead get a 'moving' gene from each parent and
+no gene for shooting, and it would be significantly worse than the previous generation.

+By giving an innovation number to each gene, and genes keep that innovation number when passing to
+children, you can make children only swap out genes that have the same genesis, so they are likely
+to be doing roughtly the same thing.
+This way all children of the above parents should have at least
+one shooting gene, and one moving gene, and if they're lucky they'll get the best genes from each
+parent (but that part is random, it is evolution after all).

 ## License